-7311 Computer Science Grades: 10-12 1.0 Credit Computer Science is for students with a desire to develop program nming fundamentals.
-The Pyt hon programming language will be used in Year 1.
-Computer Science concepts such a as algorithms, data structures s, graphics, and game design will be explored.
-Students can take up to 6 semesters of co mputer science.
-Class ma y be repeated for credit.
-Year 2 and Year 3 will have more of a focus on the Java and C# Proknowledge. gramming language and will build on prior semester
+7311 Computer Science

+Computer Science is for students with a desire to develop programming fundamentals.
+The Python programming language will be used in Year 1.
+Computer Science concepts such as algorithms, data structures, graphics, and game design will be explored.
+Students can take up to 6 semesters of computer science.